Statement of Curriculum Aims

 CHILDREN'S PROGRESS: ASSESSMENT AND REPORTING

 Progress in learning is recorded by all teaching staff and they will be happy to give advice, reassure you and suggest ways in which you can help.
-Formal assessment using statutory test materials takes place at the end of Key Stage 1 (Year 2) and Key Stage 2 (Year 6).
+Formal assessment using statutory test materials takes place for phonics in Year 1, for English, maths and writing at the end of Key Stage 1 (Year 2), for times-tables (Year 4) and for English, maths, writing and SPaG (spelling, punctuation and grammar) at the end of Key Stage 2 (Year 6).

 Children in other year groups are also assessed using school-designed tests and activities.
 You will receive a written report in the summer term that will detail your child's progress and development in school.
 Two consultation evenings are held during the year but parents should not wait for these evenings to discuss any problem that may arise; the Headteacher and Staff are always available, though an appointment may help us to give you a little more time.